Christmas in London

 Delicious Mince Pies

 When it is dark and cold, it can be hard deciding what to do in London at Christmas.
 Stay indoors and immerse yourself in a traditional British theatre experience by attending a pantomime, ballet or enjoy some of your favourite Christmas carols.
+Check out these great restaurants for pre-theatre dining in London.

 There is no better place to go Christmas shopping than London.
 Hit the high streets, seek out unique gifts and make time to break for delicious food and hot drinks.

 Home to a grand-looking Christmas tree and more than 115,000 sparkling lights, a trip to Covent Garden will have you feeling all warm and fuzzy inside.
 Admire the lights or visit the high street stores and pretty market buildings for designer labels and independent brands to find the perfect outfit for a Christmas party.
+Also, the ice rink at Somerset House is just a short walk away to break up your day.

 A magical interactive shopping experience for the latest toys and classic treasures, Hamleys is every child’s dream and is one of the most exciting places to visit in London at Christmas.
 The store on Regent Street is open every day and has a Christmas toy parade towards the end of November before unveiling their window display.
 Give the kids inspiration for their Christmas list at Hamleys.